 There are several methods employed at present to minimize the damage to reinjecton wells due to scaling.
 The most common one is to do "hot injection" that is when the water temperature is maintained above the scaling limit for amorphous silica, commonly above 150°C. Where surface condensers are used, it is a good idea to mix the condensate with the brine to be reinjected, and ideally to dilute it below the silica saturation limit.
 These wells usually retain their injectivity for a long time and the wellhead pressure will be the saturation pressure for the temperature of the injected water.
 This means that the wells accept the water readily and it is not necessary to pump the water down the well.
 In several non-saline fields silica super-saturated water is being reinjected.
 In those cases before the reinjection well, the silica is allowed to polymerize in open ponds or retention tanks.
-The reinjection wells will initially accept the water quite readily but may loose the injectivity after few years due to scaling.
-Then the wells will require very expensive treatment to recover the injectivity such as: workover with a drilling rig to drill out the scaling, sidetracking to make a new well parallel to the old one, acidizing by pumping hydrochloric acid and mud acid (hydrofluoric acid) into the aquifer to dissolve some of the deposited silica in the veins.
+The reinjection wells will initially accept the water quite readily but may lose the injectivity such as: workover with a drilling rig to drill out the scaling, sidetracking to make a new well parallel to the old one, acidizing by pumping hydrochloric acid and mud acid (hydrofluoric acid) into the aquifer to dissolve some of the deposited silica in the veins.